 Companies should be aware of any forecasted increase in costs of fuels, such as natural gas, as this will affect the choice of fuel for new co-generation facilities.

-There are many opportunities to reduce energy costs through waste heat reduction and recovery strategies, including the following.
+There are many opportunities to reduce energy costs through waste heat reduction and recovery strategies.

 Before implementing waste heat recovery technologies, it is necessary to identify heat losses common to heating equipment and to then optimise the operation of this equipment.
 This includes reducing heat loss due to flue/exhaust gas releases, air infiltration, wall conduction and radiation in existing furnaces, ovens, and boilers.
 Ensuring adequate insulation of system pipework and storages is also advisable.

 Energy savings can be achieved by ensuring good maintenance and monitoring of the performance of heat recovery technologies and systems.

 Monitor existing heat recovery systems – Monitor the performance of waste heat recovery technologies to ensure that you are optimising energy and financial savings.
 Ensure the system is tested under a range of loads and in line with the manufacturer’s instructions.

 Ensure regular maintenance of waste heat recovery technologies – To ensure the cost-effectiveness of the heat recovery system, it must run efficiently.
 This requires a regular maintenance schedule conducted in-house or by the equipment supplier.